Eppo-exp/eppo-docs/docs/building-experiments/metrics/creating-metrics.md

 ### Sum

 Sum computes metrics that are typically interpreted as averages per entity.
-If the fact value is NULL, it is imputed as 0.
+If the fact value is NULL, it is discarded.

 $\frac{\text{SUM of fact value}}{\text{Number of unique entities}}$